 What kind of oatmeal should you use for overnight oats?

-Rolled Oats, Quick Oats and Old Fashioned Oats will work just fine.
+Rolled Oats and Old Fashioned Oats will work just fine.
 I even use steel cut oats but you have to like a chewy texture.
 If gluten is a concern, be sure to buy Gluten Free Oatmeal that has not been cross-contaminated.
-(Regular oatmeal may have trace amounts of gluten from the manufacturing facility)
+(Regular oatmeal may have trace amounts of gluten from the manufacturing facility) Instant or Quick Oats will get very soft and mushy.

 What should you add to your overnight oatmeal?